openMetaAnalysis/Plantar-fasciitis/README.md

 ====================
 A data-only living systematic review

-**Clinical summary:** This meta-analysis suggests is under development.
+**Clinical summary:** This meta-analysis suggests that the intervention is effective.
+However, meta-regression shows no dose-response relationship, blinding is difficult, and no registration numbers are found for the trials.
+GRADE methodology has not been applied to this review.

 * [Reconciliation of conclusions with prior meta-analyses](../../tree/master/reconciliation-tables)

-**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
+**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analyses.(1-4) All studies with at least 100 total patients are included.
+Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.

 This repository is a limited review and contains outcomes data only without PICO and Risk of Bias Tables.
 This review does not include a GRADE Profile or Summary of Findings Table.